Part II, chapter 1: Canadian Armed Forces members medically released for reasons attributable to service

 Note 3:

-CAF members who have an active regulatory priority entitlement registered in PIMS and subsequently receive a VAC determination that their medical release was attributable to service, must provide a copy of the VAC determination letter to DCSM who will advise the member on the next steps in the process to have their priority entitlement type updated to the statutory priority entitlement for CAF members whose medical release is attributable to service.
+CAF members who have an active regulatory priority entitlement registered and activated in PIMS and subsequently receive a VAC determination that their medical release was attributable to service within their entitlement period, must provide a copy of the VAC determination letter to DCSM who will advise the member on the next steps in the process to have their priority entitlement type updated to the statutory priority entitlement for CAF members whose medical release is attributable to service.

-Organizations should exercise due consideration of the circumstances of persons with a medically released priority entitlement and ensure appropriate sensitivity on the part of hiring managers and HR staff.
+Organizations should exercise due consideration of the circumstances of persons with a medically released priority entitlement and ensure appropriate sensitivity on the part of hiring managers and human resources staff.

 Medically released persons with a priority entitlement may not be familiar with the staffing processes, procedures, assessment methods and terminology used by organizations subject to the PSEA.
 The PSC expects that hiring organizations will take the time to ensure that these persons understand all aspects of appointment processes in the public service, answer any questions they may have about the position and explain how their assessment will be conducted.